Lakeside High School

 • 55 elective credits

-In addition, passing Algebra I and the Math and English Language Arts portions of the California High School Exit Exam are required for graduation.
+In addition, passing Algebra I and 20 hours of Community Service are required for graduation.

 College Eligibility & Selection